mcmah309/containeryard/README.md

 Feel free to open an issue with any suggestions/ideas/bugs you may have and/or create PR's.

-ContainerYard builds its own dev container :D see [here](https://github.com/mcmah309/containeryard/tree/master/.devcontainer).
+ContainerYard builds and uses its own dev container :D see [here](https://github.com/mcmah309/containeryard/tree/master/.devcontainer).
 Open the project in vscode, click the "open in container" button and you are ready to go!
-Otherwise just use the provided Containerfile.
+Otherwise just use the provided Containerfile or your own local setup.

 ## Module Repositories